 3. What If I Get Audited?

-Without substantiation, the IRS will treat the distribution as a non-qualified withdrawal.
+Without substantiation, the IRS treats the distribution as a non-qualified withdrawal.
 That means you owe income tax on the amount plus a 20% penalty if you are under 65.
+The strategy itself is completely legal.
+The risk is losing your documentation over 10 or 20 years.
+A digital tracker eliminates that risk entirely.

 4. Can I Reimburse Expenses From Before I Opened My HSA?